 Don’t read this.
 I’m supposed to be writing a piece for this blog about my new book of poems, but I’m doing this instead.
 Don’t you do this?
 It’s dark outside, the leaves are yellowing, the sausage-dog draft excluder is wedged against the back door, and you...

 Three Picador authors are celebrating after their recent success in the 2010 Authors' Awards.

 Here's what I reckon you need to write a novel: decisiveness.
 I'm not used to exercising this particular quality when I'm writing a poem.
 A poem is a way of revealing, and it will reveal nothing if, in its writing, it isn't allowed to go somewhere unexpected, the directions to whi...

-Ryedale Book Festival - one month ago
+Ryedale Book Festival - 2 months ago

 Jacob will be reading at the Ryedale Book Festival on June 25th this year.
 Ryedale Book Festival is a charitable organisation whose objective is to promote a love of reading, ...

 The post Ryedale Book Festival appeared first on Jacob Polley.

 Keeping House - 5 months ago